 Fair Work Ombudsman Natalie James said, “Managerial staff need to be aware that knowingly facilitating the underpayment of employees’ minimum entitlements is serious, unlawful conduct and will not be tolerated.”

 #3 – ‘The devil is in the detail’

 If a business has hidden their unpaid tax or superannuation liabilities, underpayment of staff and/or the incorrect classification of staff (i.e. treating someone as a contractor when they should have been an employee), then their liabilities have been understated – making your financial reporting inaccurate.

 A breach also has another painful cost: irrevocable reputational damage.
 The 24-hour news cycle and social media is ready to put any business that breaks the law under the spotlight.
 Every last detail is picked up and shared across the world within seconds.

 Get help to reduce your investment risk

-Visit ADP at the 14th Annual Private Equity & Venture Forum in Sydney between 1-3 March.
-Learn how you can leverage our payroll compliance expertise to better manage the risks associated with any new investment.
+Speak to ADP to learn how you can leverage our payroll compliance expertise to better manage the risks associated with any new investment.

-The general advice in this Guide is sourced from the Australian Taxation Office and Fair Work Ombudsman and is current at the date of this publication.
-ADP does not warrant the accuracy of this advice and you should obtain specific professional advice for your particular circumstances.
+The general information provided in this blog is sourced from the Australian Taxation Office and Fair Work Ombudsman and is current at the date of this publication.
+ADP does not warrant the accuracy of this information and you should obtain specific professional advice for your particular circumstances.